Do you live in an area of Marin that doesn’t fluoridate its water?

 Fluoride is a mineral naturally present in varying amounts in almost all foods and water supplies.
-It not only helps prevent tooth decay, it can repair teeth in the very early, microscopic stages of the disease.
+However, the water supply serving Novato and surrounding parts of West Marin is fluoride free.

 Systemic fluorides are swallowed.
 Examples include fluoridated water and dietary fluoride supplements.
 Generally, fluoride drops are recommended for infants, and tablets are best suited for children up through the teen years.